Constraining a companion of the galactic center black hole, Sgr A*: Abstract

 \section{Abstract}

 We use 23 years of astrometric and radial velocity data on the orbit of the star S0-2 to constrain a hypothetical intermediate-mass black hole orbiting the massive black hole Sgr A* at the Galactic center.
-The data place upper limits on variations of the orientation of the stellar orbit (inclination, nodal angle, and pericenter) at levels between $0.02$ and $0.07$ degrees per year.
+The data place upper limits on variations of the orientation of the stellar orbit at levels between $0.02$ and $0.07$ degrees per year.
 We use a combination of analytic estimates and full numerical integrations of the orbit of S0-2 in the presence of a black-hole binary.
-For a companion IMBH whose semi-major axis $a_c$ is larger than that of S0-2 ($1020$ a.u.), we find that in the region between $1000$ and $4000$ a.u., a companion black hole with mass $m_c$ between $10^3$ and $10^5 \, M_\odot$ is excluded, with a boundary behaving as $a_c \sim m_c^{1/3}$.
-For a companion with $a_c < 1020$ a.u., we find that a black hole with mass between $10^3$ and $10^5 \, M_\odot$ is again excluded, with a boundary behaving as $a_c \sim m_c^{-1/2}$.
+For a companion IMBH outside the orbit of S0-2 ($1020$ a.u.), we find that a companion black hole with mass $m_c$ between $10^3$ and $10^5 \, M_\odot$ is excluded, with a boundary behaving as $a_c \sim m_c^{1/3}$.
+For a companion with $a_c < 1020$ a.u., a black hole with mass between $10^3$ and $10^5 \, M_\odot$ is excluded, with $a_c \sim m_c^{-1/2}$.
 These bounds arise from quadrupolar perturbations of the orbit of S0-2.
-However, significantly stronger bounds on the mass of an inner companion arise from the fact that the location of S0-2 is measured relative to the bright emission of Sgr A*.
-As a consequence, that separation is perturbed by the ``wobble'' of Sgr A* about the center of mass between it and the companion, leading to ``apparent'' perturbations of S0-2's orbit that also include a dipole component.
+Significantly stronger bounds on an inner companion arise from the fact that the location of S0-2 is measured relative to the bright emission of Sgr A*, and that separation is perturbed by the ``wobble'' of Sgr A* about the center of mass between it and the companion.
 The result is a set of bounds as small as $400 \, M_\odot$ at $200$ a.u.; the numerical simulations suggest a bound from these effects varying as $a_c \sim m_c^{-1}$.
 We compare and contrast our results with those from a recent analysis by the GRAVITY collaboration.